iamchaitanya7/ChargeMapper/README.md

 * Geographical and socio-economic variables can serve as indicators or proxies for understanding the demand for EV charging stations.
 * The project aims to create an exhaustive dataset considering the socio-demographic features of Germany and solve the problem of Optimal EVCS placement using classical ML algorithms.
 * The study evaluates different ML models and compares their performance to identify the most suitable approach.
-* The findings contribute to understanding Optimal EVCS placement and facilitate automated decision-making in expanding EVs charging infrastructure.
+* The findings contribute to understanding Optimal EVCS placement and facilitate automated decision-making in expanding EV charging infrastructure.

 ## Folder structure
-- All the code can be found under notebook/
+- All the code can be found under notebooks/
 - The final dataset can be found under data/processed/all_city_data_with_pop.csv
 ```
 ├── Dashboard